 Cpl Brian Brown, 3 UDR, 28th May 1986.

-Killed by an IRA bomb as he and his search dog Oliver, made a second search of a petrol station, Newry Road, Kilkeel, after a bomb warning.
+The 157the UDR Soldier killed.
+He was killed by an IRA bomb as he and his search dog Oliver, made a second search of a petrol station, Newry Road, Kilkeel, after a bomb warning.
 A colleague was badly injured, his dog was killed.
 A dog handler for ten years, Corporal Brown had declined promotion because he wanted to continue working with dogs.
 He had received a GOC's Commendation in 1983 which read, 'his professionalism made an excellent impression on regular units who have come to rely on his advice with complete assurance'.
 He was awarded a Posthumous Queen's Gallantry Medal which the Queen presented to his widow in Jul 1987.
 He was 37 years old, on duty and Married at the time of his death.

 Pte Robert Hill, 3 UDR, 1st July 1986.

-Killed by an IRA booby trap bomb under his car outside his home in Drumaness, near Ballynahinch.
+The 158th UDR Soldier killed.
+He was killed by an IRA booby trap bomb under his car outside his home in Drumaness, near Ballynahinch.
 Wreckage from the car was found over a 100 metre radius and his personal protection weapon was found in a nearby garden.
 A senior police officer described the device as one of the worst he had ever seen.
 He was 22 years old, off duty and single at the time of his death.

 Sgt Denis Taggart, 7/10 UDR, 4th August 1986.

+The 159th UDR Soldier killed.
 Shot dead by the IRA as he got out of his car outside his home in Battenburg Street, Belfast.
 His son who was delivering newspapers nearby found his father lying beside his car.
 The gunmen continued to fire as Sergeant Taggart lay on the ground.
 He was 33 years old, off duty and married at the time of his death.

 Pte Martin Blaney, 8 UDR, 6th October 1986.

+The 160th UDR Soldier to bekilled.
 Ambushed and shot dead by the IRA as he drove home to Eglish, near Dungannon.
 The gunmen hijacked a car holding its owner's family hostage for six hours and then forced their way into the home of Martin's neighbours, a woman and her widowed mother.
 He was 27 years old, off duty and single at the time of his death.